mesumbinshaukat/Private-Search-Engine/RULES.md

 ### AR6: Stateless Search
 Search operations must not maintain state between requests.
 Each API call is independent and deterministic.

+### AR7: Weighted Search Relevance
+Search results must be scored based on relevance (Title weight > Description weight) and sorted by score.
+A match score (1-10) must be exposed via API and UI.

 ## Data Integrity Rules

 ### DI1: Five Categories Only